Unified Kernel Image

 • Optionally, the public part of a public-private key pair in PEM format used to sign the expected PCR 11 value of the image, in the .pcrpkey section.

-Note that all of the sections defined above are singletons: they may appear once at most – except for the .dtb section which may appear more than once.
+Note that all of the sections defined above are singletons: they may appear at most once, except for the .dtb section which may appear multiple times.

 UKI TPM PCR Measurements #